eficode-academy/docker-katas/labs/sharing-images.md

 Then, login to that account by running the `docker login` command on your laptop.

+> :bulb: If you do not want your password to be stored on the workstation, create an access token instead: https://hub.docker.com/settings/security

 We're almost ready to push our Flask image up to the Docker Hub.
 We just need to rename it to our namespace (which is the same as our docker username) first.

 Using the `docker tag` command, tag the image you created in the previous section to your namespace.
 For example, I would run: